 The digital euro benefits from the digital euro experimental work launched by Eurosystem in 2020.

-In July 2021, the European Central Bank (ECB) decided to open an investigation phase for a digital euro.
+In July 2021, the European Central Bank (ECB) opened an investigation phase for a digital euro.
 This first step started in October 2021 and will last two years.

 The decision to develop a digital euro will happen based on this investigation phase.